AuburnSounds/Dplug/README.md

 - [Getting Started](https://github.com/AuburnSounds/Dplug/wiki/Getting-Started)

-## FAQ
+## Governance

-- Does Dplug support the creation of synthesizer plug-ins?

-Yes.
-See the [simple-mono-synth](examples/simple-mono-synth) and [Poly Alias](examples/poly-alias-synth) examples.

-- Am I forced to use the PBR rendering system?

-No. And if you don't use it, you don't pay for it.

-- What D compiler can possibly be used?

-   See `.travis.yml` for supported compilers.
-The latest DMD or LDC should do.
-   We recommend that you use LDC.

-- Is Dplug stable?

 Dplug has a deep commitment to stability.

-Dplug documents all breaking changes in the [Changelog](https://github.com/AuburnSounds/Dplug/wiki/) and issues major SemVer tags for breaking changes.

-If you don't want any breaking changes, you can pin Dplug to a major version in your `dub.json`.
+All breaking changes are documented in the [Changelog](https://github.com/AuburnSounds/Dplug/wiki/) and issues major SemVer tags for breaking changes.
+If you don't want any breaking changes, you can pin Dplug to a major version in your `dub.json`. **Breaking changes only happen for major tags.**

-But reality is complex, and bug fixes can be breaking too, (eg: "highpass FIR wasn't working").
-In which case we have to make a judgment call as to whether it's a breaking fix, and whether the buggy feature was used.

-Breaking commits, when they happen, are marked with BREAKING in the commit backlog.
-They are discussed on Discord to assess the impact.
-Make yourself known!

-- Will you add feature X?

-Dplug is a part-time operation, from people who spend time working on and releasing commercial plug-ins.

-**Dplug is there to support existing products and building commercial companies around them**, not to be beta software and make empty promises.
+**Dplug's goal is to support existing products and building commercial companies around them**.
+It is a part-time operation, from people who release commercial plug-ins.
-Being stable and bug-free is much more important to us than implement every possible feature.

-Politically, it's very often than enhancements get postponed in favour of product development, so please be patient!
+Being stable and relatively bug-free is deemed more important to us than implement every possible feature.
+It's often than enhancements get postponed in favour of product development, so please be patient!

 We're looking for ways to improve governance as more contributors have appeared with contrasted agendas.